Conversion rate achieved via. email marketing.

 The eROAS generated through our Facebook Ads.

-I Can Make Shoes is a private shoemaking school in London and has been in operation since 2010.
+This business is a private shoemaking school in London and has been in operation since 2010.
 The school attracts students from all over the globe and has expanded its offering of online courses.
-I Can Make Shoes teaches an innovative shoe making technique that allows students to learn how to make high-quality shoes without the use of heavy machinery, making it possible for students to make their own shoes from home.
+The online courses teach an innovative shoe making technique that allows students to learn how to make high-quality shoes without the use of heavy machinery, making it possible for students to make their own shoes from home.

 - They had previously worked with another digital marketing agency but had failed to see the results they were looking for.

-First of all, I Can Make Shoes has spent its time finding out as much information about its target audience as possible.
+First of all, the business has spent its time finding out as much information about its target audience as possible.
 Utilising this information, we created a campaign structure that encouraged audiences to purchase the Footwear Masterclass course directly through Cold Conversion Campaigns.
 We also planned to leverage conversion campaigns to retarget anybody who had visited the website but hadn’t yet purchased.

 Due to the price point of the product, which was £750 for the course, we knew that this was not a quick process.